About The Species

 U.S. wild-caught gag grouper is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

 Above target population level in the Gulf of Mexico.
-Near target levels and fishing rate promotes population growth in the South Atlantic.
+Near target level and fishing rate promotes population growth in the South Atlantic.

 At recommended levels.

 Fishing gear used to harvest gag has minimal impacts on habitat.

 There are two stocks of gag: South Atlantic and Gulf of Mexico.
 According to the most recent stock assessments:

 The South Atlantic stock is not overfished (2014 stock assessment) and is not subject to overfishing based on 2019 catch data.
 Summary stock assessment information can be found on Stock SMART.

 The Gulf of Mexico stock is not overfished (2016 stock assessment) and is not subject to overfishing based on 2018 catch data.
 Summary stock assessment information can be found on Stock SMART.
 This stock had been overfished and was successfully rebuilt in 2014.

 - Their coloring varies with their size.
 Large gag are dark brownish-gray above and paler below, with traces of dark wavy markings on the sides.
 Smaller fish are much lighter and have dark brown or charcoal kiss-like marks along their sides.